franneck94/TensorCross/README.md

 pip install tensorcross
 ```

-Cross Validation, Grid Search and Random Search for tf.data.Datasets in TensorFlow 2.0-2.4 and Python 3.8.
+Cross-Validation, Grid Search, and Random Search for tf.data.Datasets in TensorFlow 2.0+ and Python 3.7+.

 ## Motivation